-Jeff Comissiong finished his first stint at ODU in 2013 coaching the defensive line.
+Jeff Comissiong finished his Second season at ODU in 2014 coaching the defensive line.

 Comissiong's defensive line group had just one senior in 2013, captain Nate Barnes, and was led in tackles by sophomore defensive end Andrew Everett and redshirt freshman Terrell Reid.